aeon-toolkit/aeon-admin/gsoc/README.md

 (i.e. [here](https://github.com/aeon-toolkit/aeon/blob/main/aeon/distances/elastic/_bounding_matrix.py#L63)
 and [here](https://github.com/aeon-toolkit/aeon/blob/main/aeon/transformations/collection/convolution_based/_minirocket.py#L55)).
 Even with permission, we may request an alternative implementation.
-- We are aware other implementations exist for some of the algorithms requested.
+- We are aware that other implementations exist for some of the algorithms requested.
 Do not try to copy and paste this code and pass it off as your own; we have enough experience to tell.
-- Unless you have talked to the developers/issue creators, please only create pull requests for issues with the `GSoC` or `good first issue` label.
+- Unless you have talked to the developers or issue creators, please only create pull requests for issues with the `GSoC` or `good first issue` label.
 See the FAQ for more details on creating other pull requests.
 - Do not abuse AI to create your application or contributions.
-More information below and in the contributor guide.
+More information is below and in the contributor guide.
 - Do not spam developers with requests to review your pull requests or applications.
 - Create your application using the `aeon` GSoC [template](https://github.com/aeon-toolkit/aeon-admin/tree/main/gsoc/application-template.md).